 – paper and pen to make a list of pay it forward deeds

-Paint each small item if you wish, to make them look uniform.
-(My plastic caps were different colors, so I opted to do this, but it’s totally up to you!)
+1. Paint each small item if you wish, to make them look uniform.

-Using the permanent marker, write a numeral on each cap (or on the item you have chosen) until you have numbered all the items.
+2. Using the permanent marker, write a numeral on each popsicle stick until you have numbered all the items.

-Whenever you are feeling inspired to pay it forward, randomly select a cap from your jar and check to see which item on the list it corresponds to.
+4. Whenever you are feeling inspired to pay it forward, randomly select a stick from your jar and check to see which item on the list it corresponds to.

 Here are some examples of good deeds, ranging from easy to…not-so-easy: